CodeMaster7000/Halloween-Pumpkin/README.md

 # Halloween Pumpkin

-An animated CSS pumpkin to celebrate All Hallows’ Eve.
+An animated pure CSS pumpkin to celebrate All Hallows’ Eve.